darryltkh/Handwritting-Recognition-Application/README.md

 - 2 convolution layers with maxpooling and dropout
 - 3 Fully Connected layers, each with its own dropout layer

+You can watch a demonstration of the application [here](https://youtu.be/8vMar64Fdt4).

 ## Result
 Achieved 96.5% accurracy in training and 93.6% accuracy in testing.